Ian Allison's Giant Sam Bankman-Fried Scoop Won Accolades in 2023

 The industry panicked.
 Bankman-Fried needed a bailout.
 Binance supplied one, but that rapidly fizzled and a crypto empire found itself in bankruptcy court just nine days after Allison's story.
 Bankman-Fried was arrested soon after.

-Journalists love scoops, aka telling secrets to the world.
-This one was a doozy.
+Journalists love scoops, or telling secrets to the world.
+Allison's was a doozy.
 There have been other huge scoops in history.
-Coverage of the Watergate scandal by The Washington Post's Bob Woodward and Carl Bernstein might be the most famous.
+Coverage of the Watergate scandal by The Washington Post's Bob Woodward and Carl Bernstein might be the most famous example.
 About nine months before Enron filed for bankruptcy, Bethany McLean raised questions about its accounting in Fortune magazine.
-Allison belongs in the journalism hall of fame, too, as validated by Bankman-Fried's conviction in 2023.
-His story stopped the fraud at FTX, a key player in crypto and a company once valued at $32 billion, in just days.
-There's little, if any, precedent for the size and speed of the waves his story stirred up.
+Allison belongs in the Journalism Hall of Fame, too, as validated by Bankman-Fried's conviction in 2023.
+His story stopped the fraud at FTX, a key player in crypto and a company once valued at $32 billion.
+There's little, if any, precedent for the size and speed of the waves his article stirred up.

 Allison, a Scotsman by birth, might be the nicest and humblest person you'll meet, too.
-Before I joined CoinDesk in 2022, a source told me that he was a pro that I'd enjoy working with.
+Before I joined CoinDesk in 2022, a source told me he was a pro I'd enjoy working with.
 That was an understatement.
-I've worked with him for 16 months and he's been at CoinDesk five years.
+I've worked with him for 16 months and he's been at CoinDesk for five years.
 I hope both numbers stretch to infinity.

 It needs to be said, too, that the whole CoinDesk newsroom excelled in covering the collapse of Bankman-Fried and FTX.
 Other journalists joined Allison in winning three major accolades: the Polk, Loeb and New York Press Club awards.